-Submissions for Programmatic Information Collection Review Is Now Open
+Submissions for Programmatic Information Collection Review Is Now CLOSED

 The National Park Service (NPS) sponsors social science surveys of the public to provide park managers with information needed for park planning and management.
 Various review processes and research permits apply to surveys conducted, funded, or sponsored by the NPS, and to independent research conducted in parks.